Continuous Bayesian Model Selection for Multivariate Causal Discovery: Experiments

-Next, we analyse the performance on a higher number of variables.
+Next, we analyse the performance on a higher number of variables with varying graph density.
 Here, performing discrete model comparison is too costly as the number of DAGs is prohibitively large, so we use our continuous relaxation, labelled CGP-CDE.
-We generate 10 node graphs using Erdos-Renyi (ER) and scale-free (SF) \citep{barabasi1999emergence} schemes with 15 expected edges.
-In ER graphs, each edge is generated independently while SF graphs promote a few nodes with a high number of edges.
+We generate five datasets for each graph size 50 using Erdos-Rényi (ER) and scale-free (SF) \citep{barabasi1999emergence} graph generation schemes, with expected total edge counts of 1D and 4D, respectively.
+In ER graphs, each edge is generated independently, while SF graphs promote a few nodes with a high number of edges.
+To test our claim that Bayesian model selection allows for more flexible models, we ensure that the data is not generated from our model.
 The data is generated from randomly initialised neural networks with noise included as an input.
-This ensures that the data is not sampled from any of the baselines or the CGP-CDE model.
 Performing well in such cases showcases the advantage of the added flexibility in the Bayesian approach.
 Data generation details are in \cref{app:data_generation}.
+To show that our method also performs well with a lower number of variables and samples, we show results for a graph size of $20$ in \cref{app:20var_results} and \cref{app:20var_results_diff_samples}.
+We also perform an ablation study with ANM datasets in \cref{app:20var_anm}.

-The results for the 10 variable synthetic datasets can be seen in \cref{fig:results_boxplots} (b) and (c).
-Compared to the DGP-CDE results of \cref{sec:synthetic_3var_exp}, we can expect a higher number of errors due to the continuous relaxation, as well as the shift in the data generation process.
-Nevertheless, for the ER graph, the CGP-CDE method outperforms the baselines in terms of the mean SHD, SID and F1 scores.
-For the SF graphs, CGP-CDE performs competitively, achieving better mean SID and F1 scores for most methods except for NOGAM and SCORE.
-In the SF graphs, a few variables cause the rest of the variables.
-We hypothesise that this structure benefits the topological search that NOGAM and SCORE perform.
+The full results are in \cref{app:additional_experiments}, and we show the 50 variable ER4 results in \cref{fig:main_paper_50var_er4}.
+Compared to the DGP-CDE results of \cref{sec:synthetic_3var_exp}, we can expect a higher number of errors due to the continuous relaxation and the shift in the data generation process.
+Nevertheless, the CGP-CDE outperforms all other baselines, especially in terms of SHD and F1 scores, and the increase in performance compared to the baselines is greater for these larger graphs.
+While both SDCD and CGP-CDE employ flexible function approximators and the same acyclic regulariser, the superior performance of CGP-CDE suggests that Bayesian methods are more effective at distinguishing causal structures.
+In contrast, the poor performance of DiBS (MAP estimation) can be attributed to poor inference in Bayesian neural networks.